opendp/opendp/docs/source/user/programming-framework.rst

 * :ref:`Measures <measures>` and :ref:`metrics <metrics>` are things that specify distances between two mathematical objects.

   * Measures characterize the distance between two probability distributions.
 An example measure is the "max-divergence" of pure differential privacy.
   * Metrics capture the distance between two neighboring datasets.
-An example metric is (counting the number of elements changed).
+An example metric is "symmetric distance" (counting the number of elements changed).

 * :ref:`Privacy relations and stability relations <relations>` are boolean functions which characterize the notion "closeness" of operation inputs and outputs.
 They are the glue that binds everything together.